 The outage report identified that home users of Nest (Googles smart home assistant) will have been impacted and as a result; heating, hot water, door locks and even security cameras would have ceased to function properly.
 It’s when I read this, that I compared the Google outage to the day the earth stood still.

-Imagine your heating or cooling system turns itself off in sub-zero temperatures, or when you get up to have a hot shower there’s no welcoming steam to wake you up.
+Imagine The Day The Earth Stood Still in real life – your heating or cooling system turns itself off in sub-zero temperatures, or when you get up to have a hot shower there’s no welcoming steam to wake you up.
 Imagine being locked out of your own home, or your monitor and security systems being temporarily blind to their surroundings.
 Even more concerning is the thought of self-driving cars disconnected from their controlling system.
 A modern-day version of the film script, don’t you think?

 The film aptly demonstrated the human populations’ inability to cope when cars and trains stopped running, lights went out and lifts and subway trains got stuck.
 The modern-day question we should really be asking ourselves is; with our lives becoming increasingly more reliant on automated assistants, how will we behave when these assistants go offline?